 Waxing Crescent Moon

 The Moon phases start with the invisible New Moon, while the first visible phase is the thin sliver of a Waxing Crescent Moon.
 Around a week later, half of the Moon’s surface is illuminated while the other half is in darkness at First Quarter Moon.

 The Moon phases are the same all over the world, both in the Northern and Southern Hemispheres.
-The same percentage of the Moon will be illuminated no matter where on Earth you are.
-However, whether the Waxing Crescent Moon depends on the time, the date, your location, and the Moon's position in the sky.
+The same percentage of the Moon will be lit up no matter where on Earth you are.

+The orientation of the Waxing Crescent Moon depends on the time, the date, your location, and the Moon's position in the sky.
 Exactly which part of the Moon is lit up—the top, bottom, or the side—also depends on how high the Moon is in the sky.

 The line–or curve–dividing the illuminated and dark parts of the Moon is called the terminator.
 The terminator of a Waxing Crescent Moon can be on the right side, the left, the top, or the bottom.

 There is no symbol for a Waxing Crescent Moon in calendars as it is an intermediate Moon phase.
 Only the four primary phases are shown in calendars with the following symbols:

 = New Moon = First Quarter = Full Moon = Third Quarter

 The Moon illustration on our Moon phase pages changes as time passes and indicates more accurately, although not perfectly, which part of the Moon is illuminated.